 a.
 Appropriate soil erosion, sediment and turbidity controls must be used and maintained in effective operating condition during construction, and all exposed soil and other fills must be permanently stabilized at the earliest practicable date.
 Erosion, sediment and turbidity controls shall be capable of preventing erosion, of collecting sediment, suspended and floating materials, and of filtering fine sediment.

 b.
 Temporary soil erosion, sediment and turbidity controls shall be removed promptly upon completion of work, but not until all disturbed areas are permanently stabilized.
 The sediment collected by these devices shall be removed and placed at an upland location in a manner that will prevent its later erosion into a waterway or wetland.
-Biodegradable controls may be left in place if appropriate and flows, animal passage, etc. are not disrupted.
+Controls may be left in place if they are biodegradable, appropriate, and flows, animal passage, etc. are not disrupted.
 Biodegradable controls left in place, such as rolled erosion control products (RECPs) (e.g., mulch control netting, erosion control blankets, turf mats, mulch socks, fiber rolls, wattles, etc.), must be composed of 100% natural biodegradable material.
 Photodegradable, UV degradable or Oxo-(bio)degradable plastics are not considered biodegradable for the purposes of this requirement.
 When RECPs reinforced with netting must be used, the mesh or aperture size should be as large as possible to avoid wildlife entrapment and should have a loose-weave wildlife-safe design with movable joints between the horizontal and vertical twines, allowing the twines to move independently and thus reducing the potential for wildlife entanglement.
-Avoid the use of silt fences reinforced with metal or plastic mesh.
+Avoid the use of silt fences reinforced with metal or plastic mesh or the mesh or aperture size should be as large as possible.
+See the Wildlife-Friendly Plastic-Free Netting BMP document located at www.nae.usace.army.mil/missions/regulatory.aspx >> New England General Permit >> Permit Resources.

 c.
 Permittees are encouraged to perform work within waters of the U.S. during periods of low-flow or no-flow conditions, or when the tide is waterward of the work.